 *Editorial Note: This content is not provided or commissioned by the credit card issuer.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and may not have been reviewed, approved or otherwise endorsed by the credit card issuer.
 This site may be compensated through a credit card issuer partnership.

-Another month, another record for credit card balances in America.
-The latest consumer debt data from the Federal Reserve shows that consumer credit card debt shot up 5.5% in November of 2018, pushing Americans’ outstanding consumer credit card balances to $1.042 trillion — and there’s no reason to think it’s going to stop climbing anytime soon.
+Americans’ credit card balances have hit another peak.
+The latest consumer debt data from the Federal Reserve shows that consumer credit card debt rose 3% in January, pushing Americans’ outstanding consumer credit card balances to $1.058 trillion.
+That’s the highest it has ever been — even well above the pre-recession peaks in 2008 — and it is clear that the number is just going to keep climbing.

 This page is devoted to tracking Americans’ credit card use each month.
-We’ll look at how much debt people have, how often they carry a balance month to month, how often they pay their credit card bills late and more.
+We update it regularly, looking at how much debt people have, how often they carry a balance month to month, how often they pay their credit card bills late and more.

 To start, here are some of the key numbers you need to know about credit card debt in the United States.
 We’ll dive into the numbers down the page …

-Nearly 6 in 10 credit card accounts carried a balance in Q2 2018
+Nearly 6 in 10 credit card accounts carried a balance in Q3 2018

 Job No. 1 for anyone with a credit card is to pay that balance off in full at the end of each month.
 But we all know that life happens, and that means that it’s not always possible to pay off your credit cards each month.

 Unfortunately, most people with an active credit card account don’t always pay their bills in full.
-Nearly 6 in 10 active card accounts (59%) carried a balance at some point in the second quarter of 2018, according to the American Bankers Association.
-The number of accounts that didn’t carry a balance went up by 1 percentage point since the first quarter of 2018.
-That’s great news, but the fact that so many people are carrying credit card debt in generally good economic times is troubling.
+Nearly 6 in 10 active card accounts (59%) carried a balance at some point in the third quarter of 2018, according to data from the American Bankers Association.
+The number of accounts that didn’t carry a balance stayed basically flat since the second quarter of 2018.
+While it’s great news that we’re not seeing more people carrying balances, the fact that so many people are carrying credit card debt in generally good economic times is troubling.
 Because they have to pay down those debts in good times, it means that they’re probably not putting enough money for when those good times turn bad.

 Card debt tops pre-recession levels, shows no sign of slowing